angrybacon/doomsday-wiki/markdown/articles/2023/10/14/spoiling-for-a-fight.md

 TO
 :::

-Here you would cast IU, draw 3, cycle into the Oracle and cast it.
-When your opponent responds with Endurance, you can allow the trigger to resolve and then cast Spoils namimg something that is not in your deck to get back to 0 cards in library.
+Here you would cast IU, draw 3, cycle into the oracle and cast it.
+When your opponent responds with Endurance, you can allow the trigger to resolve and then cast Spoils naming something that is not in your deck to get back to 0 cards in library.
 When making this kind of play, it's important to name the right card to make sure your opponent knows just how much smarter than them you are.
 Recent printings have given us excellent choices like :card[You Are Already Dead] and